Norfolk State University: Marching band

-The Spartan Legion Band was founded in 1975.
+The Spartan "Legion" Marching Band was founded in 1974.
+There are 230 members.
 The band performs at campus events and during some Norfolk State football and basketball games.
 They were featured performers in the Honda Battle of the Bands in 2007 and 2008.
 In 2018 they were featured in the official music video for the song Heavy Metal by French house act Justice.